Florin Florea··9 min read

 ML-based estimation (build)$25,000 – $90,000$500 – $2,5008-20 weeks

-I built the estimation engine behind projectcostestimator.com myself — 9 calculation engines covering websites, ecommerce, mobile apps, and MVPs, calibrated against 600+ real project quotes.
+We built the estimation engine behind projectcostestimator.com ourselves — 9 calculation engines covering websites, ecommerce, mobile apps, and MVPs, calibrated against 600+ project quotes.
 That work took months.
 The API layer on top of it took two days.
 That asymmetry is the whole point of this post: the expensive part of a cost estimate API is never the API — it is the estimation data behind it.

 See the API docs → — the projectcostestimator.com API returns website, ecommerce, app, and MVP cost estimates as JSON, free.